 The Types of Candles You Can Make

 Your imagination sets the limit to the kind of homemade candles you can make.
 In this post, I will walk you through the process of making moulded candles and tealights.
 You could use mason jars or any other container that is either safe to burn it in or will be removed, like the ones I’m using.

 I’ve made ‘fairy candles’ in the past using the same process as below but using a walnut shell as the ‘container’.
 These are beautiful floating in a bowl of water and a great gift.

 You can also make regular dipped candles, like the ones you use in candlesticks.
 It’s much more time consuming and not as baby/ toddler-friendly, which is why I haven’t included step by step instructions here.
 It is, however, my favourite way of making new candles.
 I love the process, it becomes very meditative once you find your rhythm.

 If you want to, you can add fragrance to your new candles by adding a few drops of essential oils in with the melted stearin (please don’t use other fragrance oils).
-You could even add colors.
+You could even add colours.
 But take note of the next section and do your own research before choosing which oils to use.

 What You Can Use and What You Can’t Use